Sir John Oldcastle: Both Hanged and Burned

 Read moreCastle Rising is a small village five miles to the northeast of King’s Lynn, and the Castle today is a ruin.
 Yet, despite the village’s […]

-Read moreThe Tragedy In 1808 William Wildblood entered St Margaret’s Church in King’s Lynn, climbed the stairs to the belfry, and using some of the available […]
+Read moreThe Tragedy In 1808 William Wildblood entered St Margaret’s Church in King’s Lynn, climbed the stairs to the belfry, and using the strong rope attached […]

 Read morePrior to 1066, no Jews were recorded as living in the England.
 However, William the Conqueror wanted government dues to be paid in coin rather […]